Sparse systems with high local multiplicity

 In fact, we conjecture that this multiplicity equals ${n+m \choose n}$ and we prove this result in case $n=2$ for arbitrary $m$ in Proposition~\ref{prop:n=2}.
 Interestingly, our proof involves a result about the interlacing of roots of two particular hyperbolic Hermite polynomials.

-We expect that, for any dimension $n$ and codimension $m$, the highest possible multiplicity of any convenient (see Definition~\ref{def:various0}) Laurent polynomial system with support in a fixed configuration $A$ as in~\eqref{eq:fis} at a non-degenerate (see Definition~\ref{def:various}) multiple solution in the torus, equals ${n+m \choose n}$.
+We expect that, for any dimension $n$ and codimension $m$, the highest possible multiplicity of any convenient (see Definition~\ref{def:various0}) Laurent polynomial system with support in a fixed configuration $\A$ as in~\eqref{eq:fis} at a non-degenerate (see Definition~\ref{def:various}) multiple solution in the torus, equals ${n+m \choose n}$.
 We show in Theorem~\ref{th:integer} that, under these conditions, the maximal multiplicity at the isolated common root $\mb 1$ can be realized with polynomials with {\em integer coefficients}.
 We present in Section~\ref{sec:Aside} upper bounds for this multiplicity.

 We also consider the {\em associated Gale dual system} $g_1(y) =\cdots=g_m(y) =0$ defined in~\eqref{Gale system} at the origin in $\C^m$, where $m \ge 1$ is the codimension of the system.
-Indeed, if $m=0$, then the matrix $A$ is invertible and so the intersection multiplicity at any point in the torus is at most $1$.
 Such a Gale system is associated to a matrix $B$ and a reduced matrix $D$ which are Gale dual to $A$ and $C$ respectively.
 The intersection multiplicity of system~\eqref{eq:fis} at $\mb q \in (\C^*)^n$ equals the intersection multiplicity of system~\eqref{Gale system} at $\mb 0 \in \C^m$ (see Theorem~\ref{Gale duality for one solution}.
 We introduce all the necessary notions in Sections~\ref{sec:tools} and~\ref{sec:Gale}.
 We also define a new notion of $H$-duality and study the local intersection multiplicity in this setting in Sections~\ref{sec:H} and~\ref{sec:ubound}.
 We summarize the relations among the different systems in Theorems~\ref{th:dual} and in Subsection~\ref{ssec:resume}.
-In the dual setting and under similar conditions of having a convenient system and a non-degenerate solution we get in Theorem~\ref{T:t_{i}*} and its Corollary~\ref{C:t_{i}bis*} the bound $(N-1)^{N-1-n}= (n+m)^m$.
+Under conditions for the Gale system of having a convenient system and a non-degenerate solution at the origin, we get in Theorem~\ref{T:t_{i}*} and its Corollary~\ref{C:t_{i}bis*} the bound $(N-1)^{N-1-n}= (n+m)^m$.